Gustavo Cerati: Early life and Soda Stereo

 Cerati was born on 11 August 1959 in Barracas, Buenos Aires, Argentina.
-He grew up in a middle class household; his paternal family was of Lombard descent and his maternal family was of Irish origin.
+He grew up in a middle class household; his father, Juan José Cerati, was of Lombard descent and his mother, Lilian Clarke, was of Irish origin.
 His father was an accountant and regularly traveled abroad.
-From his early memories, he had an idyllic love of the sun and nature.
-Cerati's first passion was art, and in elementary school, he drew comics and created his own comic book characters.
+When Cerati was in elementary school, he drew comics and created his own comic book characters.

-Cerati's parents, Juan José Cerati and Lilian Clarke, acquired a guitar for him when he was nine years old.
-At that point, Cerati started to take music seriously, becoming a fanatic of rock and roll:

-The ones who struck me at the time were Hendrix with "Purple Haze" and The Who with "Pictures of Lily".
-For weeks, I listened non-stop.
-The desire to play, to start a band, was awakened.